 First, see the Police Technology Physical Requirements

-The next Physical Testing session for the Fall 2018 Admission into Police Technology and Police Technology Pathways will be held next December 2nd, 2017 and registration will begin online as of October 2nd, 2017.
+The next Physical Testing session for the Fall 2018 Admission into Police Technology and Police Technology Pathways will be held on December 2, 2017.

 Please read the FAQs (frequently asked questions) section below carefully.

 THE FOLLOWING FORMS ARE REQUIRED IN ORDER TO PARTICIPATE IN THE PHYSICAL TRY-OUT:

 – PERMISSION TO PARTICIPATE IN SELECTION TESTING AND WAIVER (For applicants under the age of 18)

 Police officers keep the peace, protect people and property, prevent crime and enforce both criminal and civil laws.
 They reassure victims, arrest criminals and act as peacemakers or mediators.
 Police work is a career that demands maturity, courage and strong communication skills.

 Through classroom teaching and practical experience, students in the three-year Police Technology program are prepared for a career in law enforcement with police forces, not only across Québec, but thoughout Canada.

 NEW – See if you are part of the Affirmative Action Program – Needs to be included with your admissions application.